seldonian-framework/Tutorials/_tutorials/decision_trees.md

 <h5 id="gpa_spec_object">Creating the specification object</h5>

 <p>
     There are a few differences between the script we used to create spec objects in Tutorial E and the one we will create here: i) the model object is now the SeldonianDecisionTree or SeldonianRandomForest model, ii) we use tighter versions of the same fairness constraints, and iii) we customize the hyperparameters of the KKT optimization.
 We used all of the default hyperparameters of the scikit-learn decision tree and random forest models except <code class="codesnippet">max_depth</code> and <code class="codesnippet">n_estimators</code> (for random forest).
-We chose a max depth of 5 to keep the model relatively simple.
-In a real situation, one would tune max_depth as with any other hyperparameter.
+We chose a <code class="codesnippet">max_depth=5</code> to keep the model simple and to avoid overfitting, and we chose <code class="codesnippet">n_estimators=50</code> to get a reasonably-sized forest without incurring too much compute.
+In a real situation, one would tune these hyperparameters.
 Below is code snippet for creating the spec objects for each of the five fairness constraints from Tutorial E for the Seldonian decision tree model.
 Note that the data path and metadata path are local paths and must be adjusted to wherever you downloaded those two files.
 The two files can be downloaded from <a href="https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/GPA">here</a>.
 </p>

 <div>